KeyboardKit/KeyboardKitPro/README.md

 KeyboardKit Pro extends KeyboardKit with pro features, such as localized services, autocomplete services and more views.
 It requires a [commercial license][Licenses] to be used.

+If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
+You can also have a look at the demo apps for inspiration.

 ## Supported Platforms